sandyjmacdonald/pimoroni_learning_materials/lights_out.md

----
-layout: post
-title: Explorer HAT Pro
+# Create a fun little game with the Explorer HAT Pro and event-driven programming
-tags: ["raspberry pi","python","pimoroni","explorer hat","explorer hat pro","tutorial"]
----

 This introductory lesson will show you how you can use a little bit of event-driven programming (wait for event to happen, then do something) to create a fun little